the-monorepo/nexus/README.md

 }, { recursive: true });
 ```

-Or the other way around.
+or the other way around
 ```js
 import { mockFunctions } from 'jest-mock-functions';
 // Will return [ { test: jest.fn() }, { aInt: 1 }]